Charly Hübner

 Carsten Johannes Marcus Hübner (born 4 December 1972 in Neustrelitz) is a German actor.
 He appeared in more than eighty films since 2003, including Magical Mystery or: The Return of Karl Schmidt (in 2017) and The Good Neighbour (Unter Nachbarn, in 2011).
-Also known on TV for Transporter (between 2012–2014), Polizeiruf 110 (a detective series, between 2005–2019), crime series Post Mortem in 2007/2008.
+Also known on TV for Transporter (between 2012 and 2014), Polizeiruf 110 (a detective series, between 2005 and 2019), crime series Post Mortem in 2007/2008.

 Life

 The son of innkeepers Johannes and Margitta Hübner, his father was also a hotelier, city councilor and deputy mayor.
 Charly Hübner grew up in Feldberg (Neustrelitz district).
 He gained his first acting experiences in an amateur theater.
 After graduating from high school in 1991 from Carolinum Neustrelitz, he worked at the Landestheater Neustrelitz as an actor and assistant director.

 In 1993, he began his studies at the Ernst Busch Academy of Dramatic Arts in Berlin.
 During his studies, he met the theater directors Tom Kühnel and Robert Schuster.
 Together, they created productions for the Maxim Gorki Theater and the Schaubühne in Berlin, and from 1997 also at the Schauspielhaus and the TAT in Frankfurt am Main.
 Between 1996 and 2002, Hübner worked among others with the directors Amélie Niermeyer, Peter Eschberg, Hans Hollmann and Christian Tschirner.
 In 2008, he continued after a long break his theatrical work at the Schauspielhaus Zurich.
 In 2011, he performed at the Schauspiel Köln, under the direction of Karin Beier, whom he followed in 2013 to the Deutsches Schauspielhaus in Hamburg.

 In 2003, Hübner moved from the stage to the camera.
 In many movie supporting roles, he first appeared as a performer of the 'little people' or as a 'good friend'.
 In 2005 alone, he participated in 17 film projects.
 He gained additional prominence through a commercial for the Dresdner Bank.
 This gave his film career a boost, since in 2006 through his appearance in the Oscar winning feature film The Lives of Others, which won the 2006 Academy Award for Best Foreign Language Film.

 He played a night shift Stasi Hauptmann during the monitoring of a theatre playwright in 1984, during the cold war.